 (a) Automatic.
-An automatic closing device is one which functions without human intervention and is actuated as a result of the predetermined temperature rise, rate of rise of temperature, combustion products or smoke density.
+An automatic closing device is one which functions without human intervention and is actuated as a result of the predeter-

 (b) Self-closing.
 A self-closing device is one which will maintain the door in a closed position.